What is Compressor Attack and Release

 How to set the perfect attack and release times for a compressor?

 Each frequency/range wants a unique release and attack times remedy.
 In a multiband compressor, it helps you to assign completely different compressor settings (threshold, compression ratio, attack, and release times) for each frequency band or range.

 For instance, in case your multiband compressor has three bands (bass, mid and high-frequency range), you possibly can assign three compression settings for each of these bands.

 Mastering those two settings, as well as the others, is very important to understand compression as a whole.
-What is compressor release and attack is just a couple of those.
+What are compressor release and attack are just a couple of those?